Arabian Adventure

 Arabian Adventure is a 1979 British fantasy adventure film directed by Kevin Connor and starring Christopher Lee and Oliver Tobias.

-Premise
+Plot

 An evil caliph offers his daughter's hand in marriage to a prince if he can complete a perilous quest for a magical rose.
 Helped by a young boy and a magic carpet, Prince Hasan has to overcome genies, fire breathing monsters and treacherous swamps to reach his prize and claim the hand of Princess Zuleira.